penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/03_Connect_your_tools_with_external_services.md

 ## What are connectors, and how do they relate to tools?

 - Connectors
   - Reusable integrations that let Azure Logic Apps call external services (Microsoft 365, GitHub, Azure services, SaaS apps, and more).
   - Expose operations as triggers (event-based starts) and actions (steps you can call).
   - Use a connection that holds authentication and environment-specific settings.
   - Managed connectors vs. built-in actions: managed connectors often require connections; built-in actions (HTTP, Compose, Variables) do not.

 - Tools (in a conversational agent)
   - A "tool" is a capability the agent can invoke to satisfy a user's request (for example, "get weather," "look up a ticket").
   - In Azure Logic Apps agents, a tool can be backed by a connector action, a built-in action, or another workflow.
   - You provide the tool’s name and description so the agent knows when to call it.
-Good descriptions drive better tool selection.
+Good descriptions drive better tool selection by the agent.

 > [!NOTE]
 > Connector triggers are not supported in conversational agents.
 Conversational agents start when a chat session is initiated (for example, from an integrated chat client in Azure Logic Apps).
 There is no separate workflow trigger inside the agent; tool actions are invoked by the agent during the conversation.